ModelEarth/community/README.md

 D and U matrix are the results

-#13 #See the demand vectors available for the model in their JSON format
+13) See the demand vectors available for the model in their JSON format

 Get Demands.
 Then at bottom we pass this json object back to the calculate query.